L1sa-LSD/L1sa-LSD-JSLPP_LISDEJ25125_FTO2502B1_Lisa-De-Jongh_JSL/README.md

 ## The Aim Of The Project

-- Implement a theme toggle for dark and light modes
+- Implement a theme toggle for dark and light modes, Manages the light/dark theme switching for the application.

-- Create a responsive sidebar with full mobile compatibility
+- Create a responsive sidebar with full mobile compatibility,  Controls the visibility of a modal that acts as a simplified sidebar for mobile views.

+- Create a interactive side bar for desktops

-- Store and persist task data using local storage
+- Store and persist task data using local storage, to store information

 - Allow task editing and deletion with real-time UI updates

-## Creation

-Contributions are always welcome!

-`Data Persistence:`

-`Task Editing & Deletion:`

-`Sidebar Interaction:`

-`Mobile Sidebar (Menu) Functionality:`

-`Theme Toggle (Dark/Light Mode):`

 ## Presentation